Holland Village, Singapore

 Holland Village, often abbreviated as Holland V, is a neighbourhood located along the boundary between the planning areas of Bukit Timah and Queenstown in the Central Region of Singapore.

-Holland Village is a popular shopping and dining destination for younger Singaporeans and expatriates.
-It is dominated by and often visited solely for its eateries and watering holes, along with some specialist shops.

 The area is served by its own MRT station, which opened in 2011.

 Etymology

-Holland Village was named after Holland Road, which in turn was named after Hugh Holland in 1907; Holland, an architect and amateur actor, was an early resident of the area.
+Holland Village was named after Holland Road, which in turn is said to have been named after Hugh Holland in 1907; Holland, an architect and amateur actor, was an early resident of the area.
+However, there is "hardly any official record of him or his association with the name Holland Road."
 The roads 'Holland Avenue', 'Holland Close' and 'Holland Drive' were officially named after the principal road in 1972.
 Holland Road is known as hue hng au in Hokkien, meaning "behind the flower garden".
 The "flower garden" refers to the Botanic Gardens.

+History

+Holland Village started as a kampung for local residents.
+Later, terraced houses and walk-up apartments were built at Chip Bee Gardens as married quarters for the British military.
+In the 1990s, as the area around Holland Village, namely Orchard and Tanglin, became prime residential zones and Western expatriates staying in the area, Holland Village attracted retail brands to set up shops and turning the area to a shopping and dining destination.

+In 2011, the Holland Village MRT station, on the Circle MRT line, opened but did not bring additional traffic to the area.

+In 2019, a new shopping mall, One Holland Village, started development which closed down two carparks in the area, leading to parking woes to Holland Village.

+In June 2025, local daily newspaper, The Straits Times, reported that many shops closed in 2024 and foot traffic had dropped over the years despite the opening of the MRT station in 2011.
+It was later reported in the same month, restaurant Crystal Jade La Mian Xiao Long Bao and Wala Wala Cafe Bar planned to shutdown within the year after operating for 20 and 32 years respectively.

 Neighbourhoods within the Holland Village area

 Several areas are considered to be in the Holland Village area.